SAP-samples/teched2022-AD280/exercises/ex3/readme.md

 3. In the Settings screen, choose the **SAP Mobile Start Application** tab.

-    (If the option is not available make sure SAP Mobile Start is enabled in the Site Settings (Step 1), also refreshing the site might  be required for your changes to become active)
+    (If the option is not available make sure SAP Mobile Start is enabled in the Site Settings (Step 1), also refreshing the site might be required for your changes to become active.)

     In this screen you can switch between two QR Codes via the toggle button: